jsemaljaa/jsemaljaa/README.md

-### Currently majoring in Information Technology at Brno University of Technology in Brno, Czech Republic.
+### Currently majoring in Information Technology at Brno University of Technology in Brno, Czech Republic
 ### I speak English, Czech and Russian (native speaker)
-### From Russia, 20 years old
+### 20 years old